Aker ASA: Mandatory Notification of Trade

 (Información remitida por la empresa firmante)

 OSLO, Norway, Sept.
+21, 2023 /PRNewswire/ -- Reference is made to the stock exchange announcement by Aker BP ASA ("Aker BP") announced today regarding Aker BP's annual share purchase programme.

-15, 2023 /PRNewswire/ -- Sofie Valdersnes, employee elected board member in Aker ASA and employee in Aker BP ASA, has today sold 540 shares in Aker BP ASA at a price of NOK 309 per share.
-Following the transaction, Sofie Valdersnes owns a total of 1,027 shares in Aker BP ASA and 0 shares in Aker ASA.
+Sofie Valdersnes, employee elected board member in Aker ASA and employee in Aker BP, has purchased 870 shares at a discounted price of NOK 230.02 per share through the Aker BP's annual share purchase programme.
+The subscription price represents a 25 percent discount to the reference market price, and the shares are subject to a three-year lock-up period.
+Following the transaction, Sofie Valdersnes owns a total of 1,897 shares in Aker BP and 0 shares in Aker ASA.

 Please see notification form attached.